jeferguson/jeferguson.github.io/hello_world_project.md

 ---
-layout: post
+layout: page
-title:  "test1!"
+title:  "Hello World Project!"
-date:   2014-07-10 22:40:01
-line: "This is the first website I've created"
+permalink: /hello_world_project/
-comments: true
+comments: false
 ---

 Hello, my name is Joshua Ferguson!
 This is the first website I've created, and I'm trying some stuff out.
 Here is a link to my [facebook][Facebook] and feel free to follow me on [twitter][Twitter].